betrusted-io/xous-book/src/ch00-00-introduction.md

 - The `xous-log-server` provides logging services.

 The remaining servers are not "well known" - meaning that the `xous-name-server` must be consulted to obtain a Connection ID in order to send a Message to the Server.
 Such Servers include `aes` `com` `dns` `gam` `jtag` `keyboard` `llio` `modals` `net` `pddb` `trng`.

+Every **Message** contains a **Caller ID** and an **Opcode**.
+The Caller ID is a "delivery address" for the recipient Server, and the Opcode specifies a particular operation provided by the recipient Server.
+There are two flavours of messages in xous:
+- **Scalar messages** are very simple and very fast.
+Scalar messages can transmit only 4 u32 sized arguments.
+- **Memory messages** can contain larger structures, but they are slower.
+A struct sent in a Memory Message must implement `#[derive(rkyv::Archive, rkyv::Serialize, rkyv::Deserialize)]` so that it can be serialized into a buffer by the sender and deserialized by the recipient